lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/breaking-a-carbon-nanotube.rst

     named Carbon Nanostructures opens up, allowing us to choose between generating sheet or nanotube of graphene or BN.
 For this tutorial, let us generate a carbon nanotube.
-    Keep all default values, and click on "Generate Nanotube".
+    Keep all default values, and click on *Generate Nanotube*.
 You should something like the image on the top right of this page.

     At this point, this is not a molecular dynamics simulation,